tailwindlabs/tailwindcss/source/docs/colors.blade.md

 - How the colors were picked (by hand), and why it's not easy for you to generate your own set of colors
 - Nested object syntax vs key-value syntax
 - Customizing colors for core plugins separately instead of globally
+- How to add colors without overriding them (extend)

 ---